 Bat Positive for Rabies

-Onondaga County Interim Commissioner of Health, Michelle Mignano, announced today that the New York State Health Department’s laboratory has reported that a bat found in the area of Howlett Hill Road in the town of Onondaga has tested positive for rabies.
-This is the seventh bat that has tested positive for rabies in Onondaga County this season.
+Onondaga County Health Commissioner, Indu Gupta, MD, MPH, announced today that the New York State Health Department laboratory has reported that a bat found in the City of Syracuse has tested positive for rabies.
+This is the first positive rabies finding of the season.

 - To bat proof your home, plug up any holes discovered with steel wool.
 Also, repair window screen holes with wire mesh and caulk any other openings or cracks.